The distinguished surname Glew is of ancient Anglo-Saxon

 - Albert Edward Glew, aged 19, who settled in America from Hull, England, in 1907

-- Frederick J.K Glew, aged 25, who emigrated to the United States from Manchester, England, in 1909
+- Frederick J.K Glew, aged 25, who immigrated to the United States from Manchester, England, in 1909

-- Ambrose H. Glew, aged 23, who emigrated to the United States from Soole, England, in 1910
+- Ambrose H. Glew, aged 23, who immigrated to the United States from Soole, England, in 1910

-- Ernest Glew, aged 32, who emigrated to America from Sutten in Ashfield, England, in 1912
+- Ernest Glew, aged 32, who immigrated to America from Sutten in Ashfield, England, in 1912

 - Florence Glew, aged 26, who landed in America from Dukenfield, England, in 1912